top of page

 • You will receive an email notifying you that your child has been admitted and how you can respond to accept or decline the offer.
 You will have up to 7 days to respond, but we request that you be prompt, as your decision impacts other families.
 (See below for exceptions from this timeline.)

 • If you accept, you will receive an email explaining how to proceed to enroll your child and explaining the documentation requirements.
-You will have up to 7 days to provide the requested documents and complete the registration forms.
+You will have up to 7 days to provide the requested documents and complete the registration forms (also on Alma Start).
 (See below for exceptions from this timeline.)

 • After you submit your registration forms, they will undergo a validation process that can take up to a week.
 You may be contacted if a form was incorrectly completed or an uploaded document is not valid or legible.